Some regularity results for $p$-harmonic mappings between Riemannian manifolds: Introduction and main results

-Parallel results for the general $p$-harmonic mappings, $1<p<\infty$, also gained growing interest in the past decades; see for instance~\cite{df90,df91,fr02,fr03,fr13,f88,f89,f90,ff88,gw17,hl87,hlw97,Luckhaus88,nvv16}.
-In particular, Duzaar and Fuchs~\cite{df91}, and Wei~\cite{w98} generalized the existence result of Eells and Sampson~\cite{es64} to $p$-harmonic mappings for $p\geq 2$; see also the very recent work~\cite{pv15}.
+General $p$-harmonic mappings, $1<p<\infty$, also gained growing interest in the past decades; see for instance~\cite{df90,fr02,fr03,f88,f89,f90,ff88,gw17,hl87,hlw97,Luckhaus88,nvv16}.
 Relying on the fundamental work of Struwe~\cite{s88}, Fardoun and Regbaoui~\cite{fr02,fr03} developed the theory of $p$-harmonic mapping flow and partially extended the results of Eells and Sampson~\cite{es64} to $p$-harmonic mappings.
 Concerning the (partial) regularity result for general Riemannian targets, Hardt and Lin~\cite{hl87}, Luckhaus \cite{Luckhaus88}, and Fuchs~\cite{f90} have extended the regularity result of Schoen and Uhlenbeck~\cite{su82} to minimizing $p$-harmonic mappings ($1<p<\infty$).
 More precisely, they proved that minimizing $p$-harmonic mappings (between compact smooth Riemannian manifolds) are locally $C^{1,\alpha}$ away from a singular set with Hausdorff dimension at most $n-[p]-1$, where the singular set is defined as